-North America dropped five rigs week on week, according to Baker Hughes’ latest rotary rig count, which was released on October 22.
+North America dropped three rigs week on week, according to Baker Hughes’ latest rotary rig count, which was published on August 12.

 Baker Hughes, which has issued the rotary rig counts to the petroleum industry since 1944, describes the figures as an important business barometer for the drilling industry and its suppliers.
-The company initiated its monthly international rig count in 1975.
-Baker Hughes obtains its working rig location information in part from Enverus, which produces daily rig counts using GPS tracking units.
+The company obtains its working rig location information in part from Enverus, which produces daily rig counts using GPS tracking units.

 To contact the author, email firstname.lastname@example.org